markomanninen/md2notion/README.md

 ## Tables

 You can create tables with or without header rows.
-They will become LaTeX/KaTeX tables in the Notion page.
+They will become LaTeX/KaTeX tables or Notion tables in the Notion page.
+A switch parameter is_latex_table added to parse_md and create_notion_page_from_md functions in core.py.
+The default is_latex_table=True, and the original call is not affected.

 ### Table with Headers